 - Schedule presentation with us to share information and

 details to key Stakeholders/Decision Makers.

 - Determine roles and numbers of individuals to be trained to support your

-school districts strategic vision (TIG Coordinator is available to assist).
+school districts strategic vision (TIG Program Staff are available to assist).

 - School professionals that become trained are equipped to inform school policy and procedure as well as to implement response to crisis plans.

 - Offers intensive training opportunities.